printernet/YoutubeDL/README.md

 # This will download entire youtube playlists from command line

-You can pass it multiple playlists but be careful because it just downloads them all at once..
+You can pass it multiple playlists
+It will download each playlist concurrently
+It will download all the songs on a playlist at once.
+(TODO: Fix this)

 TODO:
 - Download throttling / limiting (still downloads all)